sasadangelo/chatpdf/README.md

 # ChatPDF

-ChatPD is a small Python Chatbot that takes in input a PDF and allows you to ask question about it.
+ChatPDF is a small Python Chatbot that takes in input a PDF and allows you to ask question about it.
 The project include a small PDF about Robinson Crusoe that you can use for experiments.

 ## Prerequisites